This Top Oils and Energy Stock is a #1 (Strong Buy): Why It Should Be on Your Radar

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Exxon Mobil (XOM), which was added to the Zacks Rank #1 list on February 16, 2022.
+Let's take a look at Chevron (CVX), which was added to the Zacks Rank #1 list on March 5, 2022.

-ExxonMobil's bellwether status in the energy space, optimal integrated capital structure that has historically produced industry-leading returns and management's track record of capex discipline across the commodity price cycle make it a relatively lower-risk energy sector play.
+Chevron is one of the largest publicly traded oil and gas companies in the world with operations that span almost every corner of the globe.
+The only energy component of the Dow Jones Industrial Average, San Ramon, CA-based Chevron is fully integrated, meaning it participates in every aspect related to energy – from oil production, to refining and marketing.
+The company generates around $95 billion in annual revenues and produces in excess of three million barrels per day of oil equivalent.
+Chevron currently churns out oil and natural gas at a 59/41 ratio.
+As of the end of 2021, the company had proved reserves of approximately 12.4 billion barrels of oil-equivalent.

-Eight analysts revised their earnings estimate upwards in the last 60 days for fiscal 2022.
-The Zacks Consensus Estimate has increased $0.93 to $6.93 per share.
-XOM boasts an average earnings surprise of 5.8%.
+For fiscal 2022, eight analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $2.21 to $12.10 per share.
+CVX boasts an average earnings surprise of 6.3%.

-Earnings are expected to grow 28.8% for the current fiscal year, while revenue is projected to increase 7.8%.
+Analysts are expecting earnings to grow 48.8% for the current fiscal year, with revenue forecasted to rise 10.8%.

-Even more impressive, XOM has gained in value over the past four weeks, up 1.7% compared to the S&P 500's loss of 2.4%.
+Additionally, CVX has climbed higher over the past four weeks, gaining 25%.
+The S&P 500 is down 7.7% in comparison.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Exxon Mobil should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Chevron should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.